garvit3835/how-to-guides/manage/on-premise-installation/slack-integration.md

 ## Connect the App

-Follow the instructions here to connect the app to your account and get notifications: [Slack Integration](../../mergequeue/how-to-guides/custom-integrations/slack-integration.md).
+Follow the instructions here to connect the app to your account and get notifications: [<mark style="color:blue;">Slack Integration</mark>](../../mergequeue/how-to-guides/custom-integrations/slack-integration.md).